haotian-c/SoS_time_shift_DL/README.md

 ## Overview
-This project explores a deep learning approach for pulse-echo speed-of-sound (SoS) imaging using time shift maps.
-The key idea is to combine the learning capacity of deep neural networks with time-shift measurements.
-The latter are informed by physical principles to capture SoS-related information from raw data and are computed using common mid-angle (CMA) tracking.
-This combination aims to improve the robustness and domain generalizability of the deep learning model, while maintaining the model’s ability to learn imaging processes beyond traditional straight-ray assumptions.
-The repository contains the machine learning model, training scripts, and signal processing modules for computing time shift maps from raw channel data.
+This project presents a deep learning approach to pulse-echo speed-of-sound (SoS) imaging based on time-shift maps.
+It combines the expressive power of neural networks with the time-shift measurements that are physically informed and derived via common mid-angle (CMA) tracking.
+This integration enhances the model’s robustness and domain generalizability, while preserving its ability to learn imaging processes beyond traditional straight-ray assumptions.
+The repository provides the implementation of the neural network model, training scripts, and signal processing modules for computing time-shift maps from raw channel data.

 This repository accompanies the paper
 [Chen, H., & Han, A. (2024).
 Robust deep learning for pulse-echo speed of sound imaging via time-shift maps.
 Authorea Preprints.](https://www.techrxiv.org/doi/full/10.36227/techrxiv.171709863.32880935)